software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 });
 ```

 1.3 Write a vertex shader.
-We'll draw a two triangles (compined in square) to cover the whole canvas.
+We'll draw two triangles (a square sliced along its diagonal) to cover the whole canvas.
 📁 `paint.web.ts`
 ```ts
 const vertexShaderCode = `